 Sadly, no. Finding your pet another loving home through Rehome by Adopt a Pet can take several days and sometimes a few weeks.
 During this time, if it's not possible for you to keep your pet while we help you find them a new home, here are some ideas to consider:

-- Ask your friends and family if any of them are able to provide a temporary home for your pet while we work together to find a permanent home.
+- Reach out to your friends and family, perhaps they could provide a temporary home for your pet while we work together on a permanent home.

-- If you can afford it, keep your pet at a boarding facility during this time.
+- If financially feasible, keep your pet in a boarding facility during this time.